qiyuangong/Mondrian/README.md

 1. Partition the raw dataset into k-groups using kd-tree. k-groups means that each group contains at least k records.
 2. Generalization each k-group (Fig. 1(b)), such that each group has the same QID*.

 Why using kd-tree?
-Because it is fast and sufficient.
+Because it is fast, straight-forward and sufficient.

 <p align="center">
 <img src=https://cloud.githubusercontent.com/assets/3848789/25949051/c6a87622-3688-11e7-8bd0-726f07245570.png width=750>